smkent/monoscad/modular-hose/README.md

 modular hose model and library!
 I chose [OpenSCAD][openscad] so the software and model would be fully open source.

-Sizing is based on the smallest (center) interior diameter, where the two halves of a connector segment join:
+Sizing is based on the smallest interior diameter, such as where the two halves of a connector segment join at the center:

 ![Measurement demo](images/readme/demo-measurement.png)